chaunceygardiner/weewx-loopdata/docs/almanac-fields.md

 ## Pinning units

-By default almanac values are converted per the target report, exactly as the report tag would render — including any `[Units]` `[[Groups]]` overrides the report carries.
-That is right for formatted values, but it means a `.raw` field can change meaning with the report's settings: a target report that sets `group_deltatime = hour` makes `almanac.sun.visible.raw` emit hours instead of seconds.
+By default almanac values are converted per the declaring report, exactly as the report tag would render — including any `[Units]` `[[Groups]]` overrides the report carries.
+That is right for formatted values, but it means a `.raw` field can change meaning with the report's settings: a report that sets `group_deltatime = hour` makes `almanac.sun.visible.raw` emit hours instead of seconds.